hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 and offers in a decentralized ledger to facilitate the exchange of digital assets.
-The Sawtooth Lake architecture allows the definition of additional transaction families or the consumption of an existing asset­type agnostic transaction family (like MarketPlace) to meet domain­specific needs.
+The Sawtooth Lake architecture allows the definition of additional transaction families or the consumption of an existing asset-type agnostic transaction family (like MarketPlace) to meet domain-specific needs.

 Repository Structure
 ====================